Fred Pegram

+Biography

-The son of Alfred Pegram, a cabinet maker, Frederick, enrolled at the Westminster School of Art at age 15.
-Some of his fellow students were Henry Tonks, Aubrey Beardsley and Maurice Greiffenhagen.
-Pegram served as Special Constable at Buckingham Palace during World War I. Pegram's draughtsmanship was widely acclaimed and he produced the artwork for Mackintosh's Toffee advertisements, Player's, Ronuk Wax Polish, Selfridges, and some versions of the iconic Kodak Girl.
-Between 1889 and 1904 he exhibited regularly at the Royal Academy, and in 1925 was elected a member of the Royal Institute of Painters in Watercolours, where he was a frequent exhibitors.
+The son of Alfred Pegram, a cabinet maker, Frederick enrolled at the Westminster School of Art aged 15.
+Among his fellow students were Henry Tonks, Aubrey Beardsley and Maurice Greiffenhagen.
+Pegram served as Special Constable at Buckingham Palace during World War I. His draughtsmanship was widely acclaimed and he produced the artwork for Mackintosh's Toffee advertisements, Player's, Ronuk Wax Polish, Selfridges, and some versions of the iconic Kodak Girl.
+Between 1889 and 1904 he exhibited regularly at the Royal Academy, and in 1925 was elected a member of the Royal Institute of Painters in Watercolours, where he was a frequent exhibitor.
 (Note: Pegram exhibited as follows: one work at the Chenil and New Chenil Galleries, eight works at the Connell & Sons Gallery, 14 works at the Glasgow Institute of the Fine Arts, one work at the International Society of Sculptors, Painters and Gravers, four works at the Walker Art Gallery, Liverpool, four works at the Royal Society of Portrait Painters, eight works at the Royal Academy, and 45 works at the Royal Institute of Painters in Water Colours.)
 He also designed posters for the Underground Group.
-In 1918 he moved into one of 15 artist's studios that were known as 'The Avenue' and located at 76 Fulham Road.
+In 1918 he moved into one of 15 artist's studios that were known as 'The Avenue', located at 76 Fulham Road.

-"One of the most enjoyable experiences I have had was under the hospitable roof of Mr. Hall Caine, when I went to make the sketches for 'The Manxman' illustrations, which appeared in 'The Queen', in which paper the novel was first published.
-The popular novelist is a host par excellence, and I had a very good time."
+One of the most enjoyable experiences I have had was under the hospitable roof of Mr. Hall Caine, when I went to make the sketches for 'The Manxman' illustrations, which appeared in 'The Queen', in which paper the novel was first published.
+The popular novelist is a host par excellence, and I had a very good time.